 The best electric guitar amplifiers can make even budget guitars sound great, while a low quality amp will make even the most expensive guitars sound bad.

-But contrary to what you may have heard, you don’t have to spend a fortune to get a great-sounding amplifier.
+But you don’t have to spend a fortune to get a great-sounding amplifier.

 Best Electric Guitar Amplifiers Compared

 |Line 6 Spider V 20